DUI Defense Lawyer in Franklin TN

+If you are a first-time DUI offender in Tennessee, it is important to know the harsh penalties the state imposes.
 Tennessee law requires jail time for any first time DUI offender.
 They will receive 48 hours in jail, at the very minimum.
 However, if your blood alcohol content (BAC) is over .20, the minimum amount of jail time becomes seven days.
 Depending on the circumstances, an individual with a first time DUI can receive up to 11 months behind bars, as well as a hefty fine.

-Is a DUI a felony in Tennessee?
+Is DUI Expungement Possible in Tennessee?

 The first three DUI convictions are classified as misdemeanors in Tennessee.
 They are considered class A misdemeanors and may carry a punishment of less than one year in jail.
 Even though the first three are just misdemeanors, they will remain on your criminal record for life.
 The fourth DUI is a felony and carries a much harsher sentence of one or more years of incarceration.